zm1990s/Extract.Audio.From.Video-Audio.Extractor/README.md

 It supports ffmpeg parameter, e.g. If you want to extract part of audio, you can use `-ss` and/or `-to`

 `-ss` means start time, `to` means stop time .so `-ss 100 -to 170` means extract audio from 100s to 170s

+you can also use it to cut Audio Files without any losses, but **it could get wrong** ....

 **Usage:**